main content Spring Break: Central Oregon & Crater Lake Winter Adventure

 Trips to be scheduled.

-Spring break is the perfect time to explore the winter wonderland of Crater Lake, Mt.
-Bachelor, and the city of Bend in central Oregon!
+Spring break is the perfect time to explore the winter wonderland of central Oregon!

 The east side of the Cascade Mountains features snowy peaks, pine forests, and plenty of crisp spring sunshine.
-We’ll spend our days snowshoeing and cross country skiing, and sometimes exploring low elevation hikes, like at famous Smith Rock.
-We’ll sleep in deluxe cabins with indoor bathrooms & showers, electricity and heat, located south of Bend, Oregon and close to the Three Sisters Wilderness and Mt.
+We’ll spend our days snowshoeing or exploring low elevation hikes where it can be warm, sunny, dry, and 60F.
+We’ll sleep in cozy cabins with electricity, heat, and bathrooms.
+We’ll stay near Bend, Oregon close to the Three Sisters Wilderness and Mt.
 Bachelor.

 No experience is necessary, but this trip is moderately strenuous and is recommended for those in good physical condition who are comfortable in the wintery/snowy outdoors.